adundoida/adundoida/README.md

 - 👋 Hi, I’m @adundoida
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning in JOOUST
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on website development using php
 - 📫 How to reach me idaadundo@gmail.com

 <!---